sclaussen/cathedral2021/README.md

 # Approach

-**July 16th, 2021**: Zeenat, Caden, and I met Jon at 9:30am at the Cathedral Lakes trailhead.
+Zeenat, Caden, and I met Jon at 9:30am at the Cathedral Lakes trailhead.
 We sorted our gear, tossed on our harnesses and climbing packs, and began the hike in.
 It was a clear, picturesque, and beautiful high sierra day, that never had a cloud in the sky.
-It took us 2hrs 15mins to cover the 27 miles to get to the base of the climb, and another 30 minutes or so to get ready to climb.
+It took us 2hrs 15mins to cover the 2.7 miles to get to the base of the climb, and another 30 minutes or so to get ready to climb.
+Caden had a bit of altitude sickness over the course of the day so that slowed our approach a bit.